The only thing I ever wanted to be when I grew up was a poet.

 - Described by members of my writing + coaching community as bringing generosity, clarity, authenticity, grace, empathy, insight, intuition, honesty, and fierce acceptance to my work, writing, and life.

-Two-week freewriting groups (18 distinct sets of 10 prompts each)
+Two-week freewriting groups (10 prompts each)

 One Story: Ten Facets